The power of simplicity

 The rosary is an ancient and still powerful form of Christian prayer.
 Most of us are familiar with its physical form — a circle of five sets of 10 beads, each set separated by larger single bead, connected to a shorter chain of beads and ending in a crucifix.

-The rosary is prayed at st Pius saturdays at 4:15 pm
+The rosary is prayed at st Pius Mondays at 7:00 pm

 The practice of praying the rosary poses a challenge to our contemporary restlessness, to our constant search for something new to occupy our attention.
 It might be appropriate to call it the “anti-smartphone”.